vpodpecan/facenao/README.md

 ## About

-Facenao is a web application which connects the [NAO robot](https://www.ald.softbankrobotics.com/en/robots/nao/find-out-more-about-nao) and the [Emotion recognition API](https://azure.microsoft.com/en-us/services/cognitive-services/emotion/) from [Microsoft Cognitive services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+Facenao is a web application which connects the [NAO robot](https://www.ald.softbankrobotics.com/en/robots/nao/find-out-more-about-nao) and the [PAZ](https://github.com/oarriaga/paz) library for perception for autonomous systems.
+_(Originally, Facenao used the [Emotion recognition API](https://azure.microsoft.com/en-us/services/cognitive-services/emotion/) from [Microsoft Cognitive services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+However, emotion recognition was shut down so I replaced it with PAZ which is open source, runs locally, and is very fast.)_

-Facenao takes the image from the robot's camera, sends it to the Emotion API service and displays the results.
+Facenao takes the image from the robot's camera, sends it to the PAZ library for face and emotion recognition and displays the results.
 The recognized faces are displayed along with their emotion scores.
 The "hall of fame" gallery displays faces with the highest emotion score seen so far.

 **Important!** Please note that the code needs debugging and refactoring.
 Don't blame me if it eats your cat.